 This generates more fear and at the same time favors greater isolation motivated by that fear and by the measures applied in the de-escalation, which were much more restrictive with the elderly, especially with those who lived in residences.

 Home confinement, with the only possibility of going out for essential activities and limited hours have forced us to change our lifestyle and have completely altered our biological rhythm.

 Work, social and personal routines, are necessary for our body and lack of control, added to stress levels and lack of freedom, affects us in every way.

 One of the direct consequences of physical inactivity is disturbed sleep patterns, since very often people have experienced problems sleeping, insomnia or daytime sleepiness.

-A poor quality of sleep leads to other problems such as physical exhaustion, poor performance or chronic fatigue.
+Poor quality of sleep leads to other problems such as physical exhaustion, poor performance or chronic fatigue.